 Centrifuge and aliquot serum into a plastic vial.

-The most abundant immunoglobulin (Ig) isotype in human serum is immunoglobulin G (IgG).
-IgG immunoglobulins are comprised of 4 subclasses designated IgG1 through IgG4.
+The most abundant immunoglobulin isotype in human serum is IgG.
+IgG immunoglobulins are comprised of 4 subclasses, designated IgG1 through IgG4.
 Of total IgG, approximately 65% is IgG1, 25% is IgG2, 6% is IgG3, and 4% is IgG4.
 Each IgG subclass contains structurally unique portions of the constant region of the gamma heavy chain.

-IgG subclass 4-related disease is a recently recognized syndrome of unknown etiology most often occurring in middle-aged and older men.
-Several organ systems can be involved and encompasses many previous and newly described diseases such as type1 autoimmune pancreatitis; Mikulicz disease and sclerosing sialadenitis; inflammatory orbital pseudotumor; chronic sclerosing aortitis; Riedel thyroiditis, a subset of Hashimoto thyroiditis; IgG4-related interstitial pneumonitis; and IgG4-related tubulointerstitial nephritis.
-Each of these entities is characterized by tumor-like swelling of the involved organs with infiltrative, predominately IgG4-positive, plasma cells with accompanying "storiform" fibrosis.
-In addition, elevated serum concentrations of IgG4 are found in 60% to 70% of patients diagnosed with IgG4-related disease.
+IgG subclass 4-related disease is a systemic inflammatory disease of unknown etiology, most often occurring in middle-aged and older men.
+Several organ systems can be involved, and the disease encompasses many previous and newly described diseases such as autoimmune pancreatitis; Mikulicz disease and sclerosing sialadenitis; inflammatory orbital pseudotumor; chronic sclerosing aortitis; Riedel thyroiditis, a subset of Hashimoto thyroiditis; IgG4-related interstitial pneumonitis; and IgG4-related tubulointerstitial nephritis.
+These entities may be characterized by tumor-like swelling of the involved organs with infiltration by numerous IgG4-positive plasma cells with accompanying fibrosis.
+In addition, elevated serum concentrations of IgG4 are found in at least 50% of patients diagnosed with IgG4-related disease.

-The diagnosis of IgG4-related disease requires a tissue biopsy of the affected organ demonstrating the aforementioned histological features.
-It is recommended that patients suspected of having an IgG4-related disease have their serum IgG4 level measured.
+The diagnosis of IgG4-related disease may require a tissue biopsy of the affected organ demonstrating the aforementioned histological features.
+It is recommended that patients suspected of having an IgG4-related disease have their serum IgG4 measured.